Majayjay: History

-Precolonial town
+Luzonian town

-Majayjay was founded at the foot of a mountain, which gave it an abundant supply of fresh spring water.
+Since time immemorial, Majayjay had been a Luzonian town of Tagalog citizens.
+It was founded at the foot of the mountain, which gave it an abundant supply of fresh spring water.
 Four rivers flowed through the town: Initian, Oobi, Olla, and Balanac (from the falls of Botocan) where all the rivers meet.
 Botocan Falls and the town's scenery were uniquely famous, attracting wealthy citizens from other towns to become guests at Majayjay.
 By 1571, Majayjay was one of the most populated towns around Laguna de Bay and near the capital of the Kingdom of Luzon in Manila.

 The road to Majayjay was considered to be tough.
 Guests often had to be ferried from Manila through the Pasig River to Laguna de Bay.
+Land travel was through the intermunicipal highway and then by being transported in either palanquins or hammocks on the way up to the town.

 In 1571, Spanish warriors with Cebuano Visayan reinforcements moved towards the town from Liliw after having sacked Nagcarlan.
-Upon reaching the river Olla, they retreated upon the sight of Majayjay’s defenders.
-They went through Panglan instead.
-They attacked before dawn with guns and drums.
-The citizens fled, leaving only a man named Liraw and a pregnant woman nearing labor whom the Spaniards captured.
-The town was then held by the Spanish.
+Upon reaching the river Olla while going through the intermunicipal highway, they stopped and retraced their steps back upon the sight of Majayjay town guards.
+They went through the main road at Panglan instead.
+They attacked in the dark before dawn with guns and drums.
+The citizens fled from the attack as though fleeing pillage, leaving no one but a man named Liraw and a pregnant woman nearing labor whom the Spaniards captured.
+The town was then held by warriors of the Kingdom of the Spains and the Indies.